Shashwat1218/LeetCode-Solutions/1281. Subtract the Product and Sum of Digits of an Integer/README.md

 ## Problem Description

-For a given integer `n`, calculate the product of its digits and the sum of its digits, and return the difference between these two values.
+For a given integer `n`, calculate the product of its digits and the sum of its digits and return the difference between these two values.

 ### Examples